RichardEssery/FSM2/README.md

 | SWE(1:Nx*Ny) | kg m<sup>-2</sup> | Snow water equivalent |
 | Sveg(1:Nx*Ny)| kg m<sup>-2</sup> | Canopy snow mass      |

 At the end of a run, the state variables are written to a dump file with the same format as the start file.
-A metadata file 'runifo_runid' is produce containing copies of all the namelists and the physics options for the run.
+A metadata file `runifo_*runid*` is produce containing copies of all the namelists and the physics options for the run.

 ## References